BuilderIO/mitosis/developer/README.md

 - `core` (`@builder.io/mitosis`): contains the Mitosis engine
 - `cli` (`@builder.io/mitosis-cli`): contains the Mitosis CLI, and _depends_ on `core`
-- `fiddle`: contains the code for the interactive Mitosis fiddle, which is hosted at mitosis.builder.io
+- `site`: contains the Mitosis sitw hosted at mitosis.builder.io
 - `eslint-plugin` (`@builder.io/eslint-plugin-mitosis`): contains the Mitosis eslint rules to enforce valid Mitosis component syntax.
 Yet to be released.

 ## Installation